polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 ## Participation Instructions

 ### Start your project
-- **Decide a use-case:** Whether you're looking to built a use-case already mentioned in our [quests](https://github.com/polymerdevs/PIT-Phase-1/issues) or planning to innovate (propose use-case [here](https://github.com/polymerdevs/PIT-Phase-1/issues/16)) - having an idea of what makes you tick can help you and others find the right team members.
+- **Decide a use-case:** Whether you're looking to built a use-case already mentioned in our [quests](https://github.com/polymerdevs/PIT-Phase-1/issues) or planning to innovate (propose use-case [here](https://github.com/polymerdevs/PIT-Phase-1/issues/16)).
 - **Teams:** In case you are looking for team members to collaborate with, comments your team requirements under in [Team registry](https://github.com/polymerdevs/PIT-Phase-1/issues/17) as per the provided template to connect with potential teammates or to list yourself.
 - **Development Resources:** You are good to start building!
 Jumpstart your project with our comprehensive [developer documentation](https://docs.polymerlabs.org/), especially if you plan to interact with testnet contracts.
 These resources are designed to guide you through the initial setup and development stages.
 - **Community and Support:** For any development-related queries, head over to our [developer forum](https://forum.polymerlabs.org/).
 The Polymer Labs team and the Polymer developer community are there to assist you, ensuring help is always at hand when you need it.